supabase-community/auth-ex/pages/auth_guide.md

-# Authentication with Supabase GoTrue in Elixir
+# Authentication with Supabase Auth in Elixir

-This guide covers how to use Supabase's authentication service (GoTrue) with your Elixir applications.
+This guide covers how to use Supabase's authentication service (Auth) with your Elixir applications.
 It provides examples for the most common authentication scenarios and explains how to integrate authentication with both traditional Phoenix applications and LiveView.

 ## Authentication Methods

-Supabase GoTrue supports multiple authentication methods:
+Supabase Auth supports multiple authentication methods:

 ### Email and Password Authentication